Author’s Note (Listen to the Voiceover Above) ☝️

 Alas, he kept brooding in silence, just like all of the good heroes named Fabio, and drove us to our next destination, the Spanish grocery store.

-But perhaps my mood rubbed off on him because the next time we needed a driver, he sent me this:
+But perhaps my mood rubbed off on him because the next time we needed a driver, he sent me this text:

 Love,